William 'screamed' at Harry during Megxit crisis, Duke claims

 “I believe my wife suffered a miscarriage because of what the Mail did,” he said.
 “I can say from what I saw, that miscarriage was created by what they were trying to do to her.”

-While the couple have won awards and plaudits from some across the Atlantic for their charitable and human rights work, back in Britain, the media accuses them of seeking to make tens of millions of dollars from Netflix and others by using their royal status to constantly attack the monarchy.
+The couple have won awards and plaudits from some across the Atlantic for their charitable and human rights work.
+But in Britain, the media accuses them of seeking to make tens of millions of dollars from Netflix and others by using their royal status to constantly attack the monarchy.

-Harry recounted what happened behind the scenes when the Queen summoned Charles, William and Harry to Sandringham in January 2020 to resolve the Sussexes’ plans after they issued a statement saying they wanted to step back as senior royals.

 Given five options at Sandringham summit